kaywina/docs-layer/tech-blog/blog/2025-09-11-zendesk-mock-server.md

 - Pointed the generated Python client at it.
 - Wrote an example script to make a real call.

-You now have a workflow to generate a Python client from an OpenAPI file and spin up a mock server, that works to test real calls without a vendor account!
+You now have a workflow to generate a Python client from an OpenAPI file and spin up a mock server, that lets you test real calls without a vendor account!